Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Experiments

-Similar trends are observed across all our experiments in \Cref{fig:experiments}, in the three testing frameworks, when varying the sample size, the dimension, and the difficulty of the problem (scale of perturbations or noise level).
-The linear-time tests AggInc $R=200$ almost match the power obtained by the quadratic-time tests AggCom in all settings (except in \Cref{fig:experiments}(i) where the difference is larger) while being computationally much more efficient as can be seen in \Cref{fig:experiments}(d,h,l).
-The incomplete tests with $R=100$ has power only slightly below the one using $R=200$, and runs roughly twice as fast (\Cref{fig:experiments}(d,h,l)).
-In all experiments, those three tests (AggInc $R=100,200$ and AggCom) have significantly higher power than the linear-time tests which optimize test locations (ME, SCF, FSIC and FSSD); in the two-sample case the aggregated tests run faster for small sample size but slower for large sample size, in the independence case the aggregated tests run much faster, and in the goodness-of-fit case the tests optimizing test locations run faster.
-While both types of tests are linear, we note that the run times of the tests of \citet{jitkrittum2016interpretable,jitkrittum2017adaptive,jitkrittum2017linear} increase slower with the sample size than our aggregated tests with $R=100,200$, but a fixed computational cost is incurred for the optimization step, even for small sample sizes.
-In the goodness-of-fit framework, LSD matches the power of KSDAggInc $R=100$ when varying the noise level in \Cref{fig:experiments}(k) (KSDAggInc $R=200$ has higher power), and matches the power of KSDAggInc $R=200$ when varying the hidden dimension in \Cref{fig:experiments}(j) where $d_x=100$.
-When varying the sample size in \Cref{fig:experiments}(i), both KSDAggInc tests with $R=100,200$ achieve much higher power than LSD.
+Similar trends are observed across all our experiments in \Cref{fig:experiments}, for the three testing frameworks, when varying the sample size, the dimension, and the difficulty of the problem (scale of perturbations or noise level).
+The linear-time tests AggInc $R=200$ almost match the power obtained by the quadratic-time tests AggCom in all settings (except in \Cref{fig:experiments} (i) where the difference is larger) while being computationally much more efficient as can be seen in \Cref{fig:experiments} (d, h, l).
+The incomplete tests with $R=100$ have power only slightly below the ones using $R=200$, and run roughly twice as fast (\Cref{fig:experiments} (d, h, l)).
+In all experiments, those three tests (AggInc $R=100, 200$ and AggCom) have significantly higher power than the linear-time tests which optimize test locations (ME, SCF, FSIC and FSSD); in the two-sample case the aggregated tests run faster for small sample size but slower for large sample size, in the independence case the aggregated tests run much faster, and in the goodness-of-fit case FSSD runs faster.
+While both types of tests are linear, we note that the runtimes of the tests of \citet{jitkrittum2016interpretable,jitkrittum2017adaptive,jitkrittum2017linear} increase slower with the sample size than those of our aggregated tests with $R=100,200$, but a fixed computational cost is incurred for their optimization step, even for small sample sizes.
+In the goodness-of-fit framework, L1 IMQ performs similarly to FSSD which is in line with the results presented by \citet[Figure 4d]{huggins2018random} who consider the same experiment.
+All other goodness-of-fit tests (except KSDAggInc $R=1$) achieve much higher test power.
+Cauchy RFF and KSDAggInc $R=200$ obtain similar power in almost all the experiments.
+While KSDAggInc $R=200$ runs much faster in the experiments presented\footnote{The runtimes in \Cref{fig:experiments} (d, h, l) can also vary due to the different implementations of the respective authors.}, it seems that the KSDAggInc runtimes increase more steeply with the sample size than the Cauchy RFF and L1 IMQ runtimes (see \Cref{sec:ndraws} for details).
+LSD matches the power of KSDAggInc $R=100$ when varying the noise level in \Cref{fig:experiments} (k) (KSDAggInc $R=200$ has higher power), and when varying the hidden dimension in \Cref{fig:experiments} (j) where $d_x=100$.
+When varying the sample size in \Cref{fig:experiments} (i), both KSDAggInc tests with $R=100,200$ achieve much higher power than LSD.
 Unsurprisingly, AggInc $R=1$, which runs much faster than all the aforementioned tests, has low power in every experiment.
 For the two-sample problem, it obtains slightly higher power than OST PSI which runs even faster.
+We include more experiments in \Cref{sec:additional_experiments}: we present experiments on the MNIST dataset (same trends are observed), we use different collection of bandwidths, we verify that all tests have well-calibrated levels, and illustrate the benefits of the aggregation procedure.